Pewarta Deli: History

 Tengkoe Fachroeddin, a Muslim modernist and Sarekat Islam activist, also joined as an editor, and soon used his platform to criticize all the injustices he saw in the city: discrimination in official posts, unethical procurement of sex workers, the cruel excesses of the native elite, and abuses taking place on plantations in North Sumatra.
 However, there were also limits to their discourse; the paper fired one of its editors Ismael in 1920 for defending the right to strike too vigorously in the pages of the paper.
 The paper also had recurring legal troubles due to the strict Dutch censorship laws; editor Parlindoengan was charged several times in 1918 under those laws.

 In the early 1920s the writer R. K. Mangoen Atmodjo, editor at the paper Mardeka, was also a columnist at Pewarta Deli.

 Maharadja Ihoetan took over as director and editor-in-chief of the paper in 1923.
 He occasionally ran into trouble with local authorities due to censorship rules; at one point he was charged with insulting an official from Sibolga.
 Abdoel Hamid Loebis, editor at the paper, was charged in a series of press censorship laws in 1928.
-The in late 1929 Mohamad Kanoen, who had previously been at Bintang Timur, became the new editor-in-chief.
+Then in late 1929 Mohamad Kanoen, who had previously been at Bintang Timur, became the new editor-in-chief.
 He almost immediately became involved in court cases as well, after publishing an article judged by officials to be anti-Dutch.